JKirk865/LRUCache/README.md

 **Version 1**
 A singly linked list that was not thread safe and had poor O(N) performance issues.
-This version is buried deep in the repo history and has business bring reviewed.
+This version is buried deep in the repo history and has no business bring reviewed.

 **LRUCache_lock**
-A fast O(1) implemented as a generic allowing the user to define their on Key/Value structure.
+A fast O(1) implemented as a generic allowing the user to define their own key/value structure.
 While this version is thread-safe it does so with a single lock shared for all the operations.
-But, it is till overall faster than the "LRUCache_nolock" version discussed below until the user applies MANY asynchronous operations.
-When my first linked list implementation had such poor performance I investigated other architecture and got inspiration from a developer *"yozaam"* (https://www.youtube.com/watch?v=zDknUrGFoxI&t)
+But, it is still faster than the "LRUCache_nolock" version discussed below until the user applies MANY asynchronous operations.
+When my first linked list implementation had such poor performance I investigated other architecture and found this inspiration from a developer *"yozaam"*
+(https://www.youtube.com/watch?v=zDknUrGFoxI&t)

 **LRUCache_nolock**